soundio/sequence-json/README.md

 An event MUST have a start <code>time</code> and a <code>type</code>.
 An event also contains extra data that is dependent on the type.

+    [time, type, data ..., address]

+Events MAY have an optional final string, <code>address</code>, that can be used by apps to address plugins.
+It is proposed that a CSS-like syntax be used to select objects in an app:

+    // Trigger object id 3
+    [time, type, data ..., 'objects[id=3]']

+    // Trigger all plgins of type "sampler"
+    [time, type, data ..., 'objects[type="sampler"]']

 ### time

 <code>time</code> is a float describing a point in time from the time the